Students Need School Libraries

 Over the past few years we’ve seen Australia’s educational ranking among OECD countries fall and there are regular media reports bemoaning the lack of literacy skills in our young people.
 Yet few link the closing of school libraries, lack of funding for books (not school readers but actual books for recreational reading) and the decline of teacher librarians to the declines in literacy and overall educational standards.

 We’ve hit up governments and educational leaders to no avail so now a new campaign seeks to go wider.
 The ‘Students Need School Libraries’ campaign is hoping to target parents, grandparents, carers, anyone with an interest in literacy and get the message out that school libraries matter.
-You can read an interview Holly Godfree, Teacher Librarian and Project Leader for the ‘Students Need School Libraries’campaign here.
+You can read an interview Holly Godfree, Teacher Librarian and Project Leader for the ‘Students Need School Libraries’campaign here and access the website here.

 What can you do to ensure the role of the school library and the teacher librarian remains at the very core of your school?
 You can get to know your school teacher librarian, ask them questions, pick their brains about reading options for your young reader and become involved in what is on offer in your school library.
 If there is not much on offer in your school library then you should jump up and down and be loud about it.
 Take matters into your own hands and meet with those in charge at your school and suggest positive changes and involvement with organisations such as The Children’s Book Council of Australia, which has been managing Book Week and the Australian Book of the Year Awards for 70 years.
 Join your P&F and make changes from within to ensure quality literature is available to the students in your school.
 Make a noise about the benefits and pure joy of author visits at your school and ensure funding is put aside for this each year, or to visit local literature festivals.